hojak/miro-statistics/README.md

 ### Run a Local Version
-Provida a the application on a simple local webserver
+Provide a the application on a simple local web server

 ```sh
 npm run local